-Among the first scientific research in mid-19th century about flora of Plitvice lakes national park there were studies of plant life, which shows the very early acknowledgement of wealth and value of the flora in the park.
-A more detailed study of the flora of low growing plant Pevalek in 1924 and 1935, proved that water algae and moss take a formative part in the creation of travertine, and that the tuff and tuff plants are the most important factor affecting the morphology of the lakes.
+Among the first scientific research in the mid-19th century about the flora of Plitvice lakes national park, there were studies of plant life, which shows the very early acknowledgment of wealth and value of the flora in the park.
+A more detailed study of the flora of low growing plant Pevalek in 1924 and 1935, proved that water algae and moss take a formative part in the creation of travertine and that the tuff and tuff plants are the most important factor affecting the morphology of the lakes.

 The great diversity, the presence of relict, endemic, rare, protected species, of which a large number are on the Red List of species of Croatia and on the IUCN Red List of endangered species, make the park a very valuable floristic area, not only in Croatia but in Europe and the world.

 The park is rich in endemic species with narrower and wider distribution (72 species).
 Of special value are endemics, out of which these were for the first time described in precisely this area: grassy bells (Edraianthus tenuifolius), ranunculus (Ranunculus scutatus) and meadow squill (Scilla litardierei) – species abundantly represented within the moist valley meadows in the park.